Jobs that are Creative, Help Others, and Appreciated

 There is no perfect blueprint for moving up the ladder in construction (puns intended).
 There are a few different ways to think about the workforce, either through skilled labor, or the management of construction (or both).

-Skilled Labor: It takes people to actually IMG_4748make construction work.
+Skilled Labor: It takes people to actually make construction work.
 Computers, robots, or automated equipment won’t be running electricity or plumbing throughout buildings.
 It takes smart people to problem solve and execute the complex systems required from today’s buildings.

 Let’s use an example of an office building: Because of the demand from computing and white collar workers, someone must build the offices and infrastructure to allow them to do their job.
 Skilled tradesmen have to ensure there are enough outlets to power an office space (for their iPhone, tablet, computer, and desk space heater).
 Skilled plumbers need to make sure there are enough toilets to handle the demands for effect of the several cups of coffee.
 HVAC technicians are probably one of the most underrated skilled trades out there – making sure that buildings remain cool in hot months, and warm in the cold months.